Sholavandan: Politics

 Elected in the 2016 Tamil Nadu state assembly election, K.Manickam of the All India Anna Dravida Munnetra Kazhagam represents Sholavandan in the Tamil Nadu Legislative Assembly.
 Sholavandan assembly constituency is part of Theni (Lok Sabha constituency), which is represented by P. Raveendranath Kumar of the All India Anna Dravida Munnetra Kazhagam.

 Demographics

 At the 2001 India census, Sholavandan had a population of 21,661. (males 50%, females 50%).
 Sholavandan had an average literacy rate of 72% (male 79%, female 65%), higher than the national average of 59.5%.
 11% of the population were under 6 years of age.

 Economy

 The main occupation of the people is agriculture which benefits from access to the irrigated water of the Vaigai river, through the Peranai regulator in Dindigul District.
-Sholavandan used to be very famous for its Betel leavess, which were exported to other states in the sub-continent.
+Sholavandan used to be very famous for its Betel leaves, which were exported to other states in the sub-continent.
 Rice is the major crop grown; the extensive paddy fields, around Sholavandan are a visual evidence.
 Bananas and coconuts are the other major crops.
 Thenkarai village, which lies across the river Vaigai from Sholavandan is sometimes called a small "coconut island".

+Geographical indication

+Sholavandan Vetrilai was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 31 March 2023 which is valid upto 28 October 2031.

+Tamil Nadu State Agricultural Marketing Board from Guindy and Vetri Kodikaal Vivasayigal Sangam from Nagarisalai, proposed the GI registration of 'Sholavandan Vetrilai'.
+After filing the application in October 2021, the Betel leaf was granted the GI tag in 2023 by the Geographical Indication Registry in Chennai, making the name "Sholavandan Vetrilai" exclusive to the Betel leaf cultivated in the region.
+It thus became the second Betel leaf variety from Tamil Nadu and the 56th type of goods from Tamil Nadu to earn the GI tag.

+The prestigious GI tag, awarded by the GI registry, certifies that a product possesses distinct qualities, adheres to traditional production methods, and has earned a reputation rooted in its geographical origin.